o-william-white/galaxy_tutorials/dada2_tutorial.md

 ### 3. Organise data into paired collection
 There are a lot of files in the history now but Galaxy can organise our files into collections to make it more managable.
 Since we have paired-end data, each sample consists of two separate fastq files, one containing the forward reads, and one containing the reverse reads.
 We can recognise the pairing from the file names, which will differ only by _R1 or _R2 in the filename.
 We can tell Galaxy about this paired naming convention, so that our tools will know which files belong together.
 We do this by building a List of Dataset Pairs.

-Click on the tick icon param-check at top of your history.
+Click on the tick icon at top of your history.
 Select all the FASTQ files (40 in total).
 Tip: Type 'fastq' in the search bar at the top of your history to filter only the FASTQ files; you can now use the 'All' button at the top instead of having to individually select all 40 input files.
 Click on 'For all selected..'
 Select 'Build List of Dataset Pairs' from the dropdown menu